Landscape Biogeochemistry at the University of Connecticut

 Ashley is an Associate Professor in the Department of Natural Resources and the Environment & the Center for Environmental Sciences and Engineering at the University of Connecticut.
 Ashley earned her BS from the University of Cincinnati, and both her MS and PhD in Ecology from the University of Georgia's Odum School of Ecology.
 Ashley is interested in hydrology, biogeochemistry, and how water and elemental cycles are linked across broad spatial scales.

-Click here for Google Scholar and here for CV.
+Click here for CV.

 Picture